Gooey-Goo/BTANoNameDyes/README.md

   - RENEWING: Cinnamon logs generate in cinnamon trees.
 + Navy Blue
   - OBTAINING: Crafted from indigo dye and ink sac.
++ Royal Purple
+  - OBTAINING: From snail slime, which is dropped by sea snails but also produced periodically by them.
+  - RENEWING: Due to infrequent spawns, it's better to farm sea snails than to kill them.